 No, your email was not hacked.
-You are a target of a spear fishing attack.
-If you and your team are well trained and aware of this, there is nothing to worry.
+You are a target of a spear phishing attack.
+If you and your team are well trained and aware of this, there is nothing to worry about.

 Many times, government-sponsored hackers and hacktivists are behind these attacks.
 Cybercriminals do the same with the intention to resell confidential data to governments and private companies, or just for immediate financial gain.
 These cybercriminals employ individually designed approaches and social engineering techniques to effectively personalize messages and websites.
 As a result, even high-ranking targets within organizations, like top executives, can find themselves opening emails they thought were safe.
 That slip-up enables cybercriminals to steal the data they need in order to attack their networks.

 This familiarity is what sets spear phishing apart from regular phishing attacks.
 Phishing emails are typically sent by a known contact or organization.
 These include a malicious link or attachment that installs malware on the target’s device, or directs the target to a malicious website that is set up to trick them into giving sensitive information like passwords, account information or credit card information.

 Spearphishing has the same goal as normal phishing, but the attacker first gathers information about the intended target.
 This information is used to personalize the spear-phishing attack.
 Instead of sending the phishing emails to a large group of people, the attacker targets a select group or an individual.
 By limiting the targets, it’s easier to include personal information — like the target’s first name or job title — and make the malicious emails seem more trustworthy.